 Visual arts

-It’s also amazing how easy it is to capture any moment, to snap a photo, enhance it, and share the same your friends immediately.
+It’s also amazing how easy it is to capture any moment, to snap a photo, enhance it, and share the same with your friends immediately.
 Nowadays, it’s so easy to edit photos or make logos, layouts, backgrounds, etc.

 Music